hacktivist123/sheddy-xyz/content/pages/about.md

 ---

 Hi there, I'm Shedrack Akintayo! 👋

+I am a Developer Advocate 🥑, Software Developer, and Technical Writer.
+I have ~4 years professional expertise in Software Development, majoring mostly in Frontend technologies.

 I love to [write](/), code, and [teach](/pages/talks).

-I also love constant learning, growing and working towards becoming a better version of myself.
+Personally, I love constant learning, growing and working towards becoming a better version of myself 😄.

-I am a Software Developer, Developer Advocate 🥑 and Technical Writer.
-I have 3-4 years professional expertise in Software Development, majoring mostly in Frontend technologies.
+Lately, I lead Developer Relations efforts at [Cloud Foundry Foundation](https://cloudfoundry.com), where we are working on providing the best developer experience on kubernetes.

-I am experienced in organising developer driven events and also managing developer communities.

-I’m well experienced in writing API documentation, as well as building APIs, using logging and ARM tools like New Relic etc.
+I am well experienced in organising developer driven events and also managing developer communities.
+On some days, I enjoy writing API documentation, as well as building APIs, using Nodejs alongside logging and ARM tools like New Relic etc.

-I have 2 years plus experience in Technical writing for Companies and Publications and also I have a track record in helping many developer communities in my locality organise and plan events.
+In my free time, I write techincal articles mostly on Cloud Native Technologies, Javascript etc. ~3 experience in Technical writing for companies and publications alongside a track record in helping many developer communities in my locality organise and plan events.

 ### Main Spoken Language